awsdocs/amazon-fsx-lustre-user-guide/doc_source/lustre-quotas.md

 # Storage quotas<a name="lustre-quotas"></a>

-You can create storage quotas for users and groups on Amazon FSx for Lustre file systems\.
+You can create storage quotas for users and groups on FSx for Lustre file systems\.
 With storage quotas, you can limit the amount of disk space and the number of files that a user or a group can consume\.
 Storage quotas automatically track user\- and group\-level usage so you can monitor consumption whether or not you choose to set storage limits\.

 Amazon FSx enforces quotas and prevents users who have exceeded them from writing to the storage space\.
 When users exceed their quotas, they must delete enough files to get under the quota limits so that they can write to the file system again\.